 - Adhesive Surface: Full-surface

 - When to use: At every window sill.
 ENCORS is the ultimate self-sealing, waterproof sill protection.
 Super flexible for continuous leak-proof sill pans.
 Great for connections to masonry.

 - Vapor Permeance: EXO = 8 perms / SL = 1.2 perms

-- Interior/Exterior: EXO/EXO-D for Exterior / SL-D for Interior
+- Interior/Exterior: EXO / EXO-D for Exterior SL / SL-D for Interior

-- Adhesive Surface: EXO = Full-surface EXO-D & SL-D = Full-surface + 1 adhesive strip on opposite side
+- Adhesive Surface: EXO & SL = Full-surface, while EXO-D & SL-D = Full-surface + 1 adhesive strip on opposite side

 - When to use: When you're really serious.
-Modified solid acrylic adhesive doesn't need a primer, even with masonry.
+Modified solid acrylic adhesive doesn't need a primer, even with masonry as long as the substrate is solid.
 Thin fleece backing is great for integrating into plaster.
-SOLIDO EXO-D / SOLIDO SL-D have an additional adhesive strip for Zero-Reveal-Taping.

 Zero-reveal-taping is the simplest and most robust way to air and weather seal.
 Pro Clima has put a lot of thought into airtight window installation methods, and it's the only company that offers additional adhesive strips integrated into their tapes to simplify Zero-Reveal-Taping.
 They figured out that you can save an incredible amount of time by doing much of the airsealing and flashing BEFORE the windows are installed into the rough opening.